Leah Curran, M.S.Ed

 Ms. Leah started working at TLFC in October of 2016 as our Pre-K teacher.
 Then she moved on to help us open the Holley Kid Cove Center as the Director.
 She is currently the Director at our Brockport Center and helps to oversee the new Latch Key Program at Holley Elementary School.
 Previously, she owned and operated her own photography business in the Mid-Hudson Valley area of New York for over 15 years before pursuing her childhood dream of being a teacher.
 While raising her own growing family she earned her Bachelor degree in Education, with a major in English Language Arts and her Master's Degree in Special Education.

 ©Copyright 2016 TLFC Child Care and Learning Center, Inc..
 All rights reserved.

 Who We Are

-TLFC Child Care and Learning Center in Brockport and TLFC Kid Cove in Holley are providers of early education and preschools, employer-sponsored child care, back-up care, educational services and other work/life solutions.
+TLFC Child Care and Learning Center in Brockport is a provider of early education and preschool, employer-sponsored child care, back-up care, educational services and other work/life solutions.

 We strive to:

 • Nurture each child’s unique qualities and potential

 • Collaborate with employers to build family-friendly workplaces